PowToon/redux-undo-redo/README.md

 Pros:

-1. Easily support multiple changes that should be treated as a single undo step. (animation, drag drop)
+1. Easily support multiple changes that should be treated as a single undo step (animation, drag drop).
-2. We don't need to save the state, instead we save actions which are usually smaller in size
+2. We don't need to save the state, instead we save actions which are usually smaller in size.
-3. Easily implement "undo actions list" component because we have the list of actions
+3. Easily implement "undo actions list" component because we have the list of actions.
-4. No change to state structure
+4. No change to state structure.
+5. Easily prevent certain actions from being added to the undo stack.

 Cons:

-1. Harder implementation than just applying high-order-reducer
+1. Harder implementation than just applying high-order-reducer.
-2. Developers need to be aware they need to provide reverting actions to support undo (or is it a pro?)
+2. Developers need to be aware they need to provide reverting actions to support undo (or is it a pro?).

 ## Usage